 - Appendix C - Trenerry Crescent - full document - note this is a large file (9.17 MB)

 Future land use opportunities

-Johnston Street has the potential to become a more vibrant, liveable and accessible place with a diverse mix of commercial activity occurring at street level and commercial and residential uses occurring at upper levels.
-The plan seeks to encourage pedestrian activity at street level so that pedestrians engage more with shops and cafes.
+Under the plan, Johnston Street will continue to evolve into a more vibrant, liveable and accessible place with a diverse mix of commercial activity occurring at street level and commercial and residential uses occurring at upper levels.
+The plan seeks to encourage pedestrian activity at street level with more active shopfronts so that pedestrians engage more with shops and cafes.
 The plan also identifies opportunities for concentrated forms of development close to Victoria Park Station so people can live and work closer to public transport.
 Living clusters around the station will contribute more street activity and help to form an important hub in the future.